kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins.md

 A Container Runtime, in the networking context, is a daemon on a node configured to provide CRI Services for kubelet.
 In particular, the Container Runtime must be configured to load the CNI plugins required to implement the Kubernetes network model.

 {{< note >}}
-Prior to Kubernetes 1.24, the CNI plugins could also be managed by the Kubelet using the `cni-bin-dir` and `network-plugin` command-line parameters.
+Prior to Kubernetes 1.24, the CNI plugins could also be managed by the kubelet using the `cni-bin-dir` and `network-plugin` command-line parameters.
-These command-line parameters were removed in Kubernetes 1.24, with management of the CNI no longer in scope for Kubelet.
+These command-line parameters were removed in Kubernetes 1.24, with management of the CNI no longer in scope for kubelet.

 See [Troubleshooting CNI plugin-related errors](/docs/tasks/administer-cluster/migrating-from-dockershim/troubleshooting-cni-plugin-related-errors/) if you are facing issues following the removal of dockershim.